hebench/hebench.github.io/governance.md

 This team has the following tasks:

 * Review implementation of submitted backends for correctness in the framework flow (make sure that each stage is performing the correct task, and not cheating in other stages).
-* Validating cryptographic security and implementation in submitted backends.
+* Reviewing cryptographic security and implementation in submitted backends.
-    Make sure that claimed cryptographic parameters are respected, and operations are performed correctly.
+  * Make sure that claimed cryptographic parameters are respected, and operations are performed correctly.
 * Give feedback to Steering Team and others on topics regarding the use of cryptography and how the framework, flows and workloads map to cryptographic algorithms (not necessarily to existing algorithms, but also future proof).

 ## Emeritus Status